 Intelligent that they are, Yorkies are easy to train.
 They’re also bold and confident enough to confront strangers.
 They may be one of the smallest breeds, but they don’t actually believe that.
 It’s why you should keep a close eye on a Yorkie.

 RECOMMENDED: 27 Adorable Yorkie Mixes

-Highlights: Intelligent, Alert, Friendly
+Highlights: Smart, Alert, Friendly

-The Papillon can be traced back to the 1500s, in an era where famous artists enjoyed painting these dogs.
+The Papillon can be traced back to at least the 1500s, in an era where famous artists enjoyed painting these dogs.
 They come from Europe and like many lap dogs, have historic ties with royalty.
 As such, most historians believe they originate from Spain.

 The breed does not weigh much and is small enough to snuggly fit into your lap.
 Their small yet upright ears usually do not miss a sound.
 As a result, you can expect the Papillon to react to strangers and alert you of their presence.